Is Site Audit a Replacement for Semrush or Ahrefs?

 - Mobile compatibility

 Why not Semrush/Ahrefs: You don’t need a $139-499/month subscription for quarterly checks.
-Scan gives you the same technical audit for $25 or $50 per quarter.
+Site Audit gives you the same technical audit for $50 per quarter.

 Can you use both?
 Yes:

-- Use Scan quarterly for deep technical audits
+- Use Site Audit quarterly for deep technical audits

 - Use Semrush/Ahrefs for ongoing rank tracking